newsdev/capital_git/README.md

 Disclaimer
 ==========

-This is early pre-release software.
-Bugs, security holes and future major breaking changes abound.
-You probably shouldn't be using it yet.
+This is pre-release software.
+Bugs abound.
+API unstable.
+Versioning erratic.
+You probably shouldn't be using it yet and definitely don't expose the web app to the internet.

-There is no security or authentication to speak of.
-You should probably not run this on the public internet.

 Copyright